swinslow/ll-explorer-py/docs/notes.md

 In the other direction, there is at least one example where converting from _uppercase_ to _lowercase_ results in a longer string: "İ", see https://stackoverflow.com/questions/28683805/is-there-a-unicode-string-which-gets-longer-when-converted-to-lowercase.
 Testing in Python confirms that `"İ".lower()` increases the string size from 1 character to 2.

-Based on https://stackoverflow.com/questions/28695245/can-a-string-ever-get-shorter-when-converted-to-upper-lowercase, it appears that calling `str.lower()` on a string in CPython should never result in it getting _shorter_, so I'm not testing for that case at the moment.
+Based on https://stackoverflow.com/questions/28695245/can-a-string-ever-get-shorter-when-converted-to-upper-lowercase, it appears that calling `str.lower()` on a string in CPython should never result in it getting _shorter_, so I'm not handling or testing for that case at the moment.

 So, this conversion should go character-by-character, and adjust the character location mapping in **procmap** as needed.